new-church/sc-www/content/resources/pdf-downloads/_index.md

 hastextbackground: true
 ---

-# These are free lecture transcripts, booklets, articles
+# Free lecture transcripts, booklets & articles

-This page contains free lecture transcripts, booklets, articles for you to enjoy.
-They are found below in this order:
+These materials are free for you to enjoy and are listed below in this order:
 - Pamphlets introducing the main works of Swedenborg
 - Brochures about Swedenborgian themes
 - Brochures introducing practices and guidance to spiritual growth